yboulaamane/yboulaamane/README.md

 - 🌱 I’m currently learning artificial intelligence for drug discovery
 - 👯 I’m looking to collaborate on in silico drug discovery projects
 - 🤔 I’m looking for help with free energy perturbations and umbrella sampling methods
-- 💬 Ask me about molecular docking, MD simulations and data analysis
+- 💬 Ask me about molecular docking, molecular dynamics simulations and QSAR modeling
 - 📫 How to reach me: boulaamane.yassir@etu.uae.ac.ma